digitaldonkey/open-source-event-calendar/hooks-and-filters.md

 #### Description

 Basically somehow ensures that Event post types can not have a calendar shortcode included.
-We don't want a calendar in calendar situation i guess :)
+We don't want a calendar in calendar situation I guess :)

 #### Parameters